dominikwodniok/dualmc/README.md

 # Implementation
 The algorithm is implemented in the files `dualmc.h`, `dualmc.tpp`, and `dualmc_table.tpp`.
 A simple example command-line application which demonstrates basic usage is provided as well.
+An application for generating the dual marching cubes table is implemented in `gentable.cpp`.

 Dual point computation could be improved using Hermite data or at least first derivatives as described in [Dual Contouring of Hermite Data](https://dl.acm.org/citation.cfm?id=566586).